 We can see how the metrics in the R code above were calculated …

 Sensitvity – also referred to as true positive rate or recall, shows the proportion of the positive class correctly predicted.
-This will show us the proportion of defaulters correctly predicted.
+This shows the proportion of defaulters correctly predicted.
 For this example we can calculate it using the formula Cell D/(Cell B + Cell D).
 657/(1333+657) = 0.33015 so our classifier correctly predicted around a third of those who defaulted.

 Positive Predictive Value – also referred to as precision, shows the number of the positive class correctly predicted as a proportion of the total positive class predictions made.
 Cell D/(Cell C + Cell D).
 657/(657 + 317)=0.67454